justimyhxu/MainSubsidaryBNN/README.md

    ~~~
    python train.py --main --layer I --lr 1e-4 --pretrained $MODEL_PATH(first I layer subsidary model path)$
    ~~~
-Do 2,3 until the last layer was pruned.

 ## Citation
 If you use our code/model/data, please cite our paper: